ackselz/gift-distribution-system/README.md

 ```

 ## Assumptions

+Some assumptions I have made about the task:

 - Each staff pass is a unique ID (given)
 - Staff who do not appear on the mapping file are not eligible for redemption